-Funded by PEI and the Princeton Institute for International and Regional Studies (PIIRS), the Climate Change and Infectious Disease initiative works to advance our understanding of both direct and indirect impacts of climate on human health by harnessing Princeton’s expertise in understanding and modeling of climate, hydrology and infectious diseases.
+Funded by the High Meadows Environmental Institute and the Princeton Institute for International and Regional Studies (PIIRS), the Climate Change and Infectious Disease initiative works to advance our understanding of both direct and indirect impacts of climate on human health by harnessing Princeton’s expertise in understanding and modeling of climate, hydrology and infectious diseases.

 The major potential impacts of climate change on human health are increasingly recognized.
 Increased rainfall and higher temperatures could provide longer-lasting and more ideal conditions for disease vectors.
 Meanwhile, extreme weather events can disrupt health-care infrastructure and lead to population migrations that increase the risk and scale of disease transmission.
 This research initiative further explores those connections by building on the University’s expertise in the Indian Ocean climate system and ecohydrological and infectious-disease modeling; existing links between Princeton researchers and institutions across the region; and the rich data available on infectious diseases in those countries.